domiot-io/iot-bindings-node/README.md

 - `release`: Fired when button is released (channel state changes to 0).

-#### ohubx24-color (Output)
+#### obits-color (Output)

-Binding between a hub of 24 output channels and css color property of the elements that reference the binding.
+Binding between drivers such as a hub of output channels communicating with bits, and css color property of the elements that reference the binding.

 **Example:**
 ```
-<iot-ohubx24-color-binding
+<iot-obits-color-binding
     id="colorBinding"
     channels-per-element="2"
     colors-channel="white:0;blue:1"